 The search grid is based on block width and block height, with maximum search range 96

 Total (96 / max (width, height)) search points are checked.
-For each search point, five locations are checked.
+The detailed search pattern for each round is described in the figure above.

 When max (width, height) is greater than the threshold (64), the search grid is 32x32

 Redundancy checking (in a different way for other merge candidates pruning) is performed for the added merge candidates.
-Two candidates with MV difference <=4 are pruned.

 New candidates are added after TMVP candidates in the merge candidate list.